ThomasByr/Phoenyx/helpme.md

 Great now what we want to to is to setup things inside our ``setup`` function if needed, for example make the text appear thicker or change its color, such things that only need to be done once.

 Inside of the ``draw`` function, we want to put things that will be repeated over and over until we trigger the ``QUIT`` event of pygame : click the close button.
 We will call this function the ``draw`` loop because, you guessed it : this is our main loop.
 So we can apply some background color, draw shapes, move things around, interract with Sliders, Buttons, Menus and the Keyboard in that loop.
-Such exciting things will be discussed in detail in the commings subsections of this documentation.
+Such exciting things will be discussed in detail in the comings subsections of this documentation.

-Then we need to call the ``run`` method for our ``renderer``, optionnaly providing it with the ``draw`` function and the optional ``setup`` (if your draw and setup functions are named properly you don't need to pass them inside of the run method ; you still can name them to your likings but will need to put them as parameters for the run method).
+Then we need to call the ``run`` method for our ``renderer``, optionally providing it with the ``draw`` function and the optional ``setup`` (if your draw and setup functions are named properly you don't need to pass them inside of the run method ; you still can name them to your likings but will need to put them as parameters for the run method).
 This should look like this :

 ```py
 if __name__ == "__main__":
     renderer.run()
 ```

 Now lets focus on some methods you can call in the ``draw`` loop.
 The signature and docstring of the methods will follow their quick meaning.
-Filling and strocking will be discussed in more detail in the next subsection but for now all you need to know is that is tells the ``Renderer`` what color to use to draw shapes and / or fill them.
+Filling and stroking will be discussed in more detail in the next subsection but for now all you need to know is that is tells the ``Renderer`` what color to use to draw shapes and / or fill them.
 For methods that will draw fillable shapes, we first make sure that either stroking or filling is enabled, and if not, we arbitrary activate one of them.
 Note that code below is part of a class and thus what you will see are methods that are part of the ``Renderer`` class.

-* ``renderer.background(color)`` will fill the background with the given ``color`` (color range of possibilies as a parameter is discussed in the next subsection, but notice it can be an integer, 3 integers or a string)
+* ``renderer.background(color)`` will fill the background with the given ``color`` (color range of possibilities as a parameter is discussed in the next subsection, but notice it can be an integer, 3 integers or a string)

 ```py
 def background(self, *color: Union[int, str]) -> None: